RBGE-Herbarium/RBGE-Herbarium.github.io/docs/reference-manual/specify-manual.md

   <tr>
    <td>Agent
    </td>
    <td>This field links to the Agent table.
 The look-up has been formatted to search for the last name.
 The results have been formatted to include the full name, abbreviation, and dates to help select the correct record.
-All collectors are held in the Agents table, along with expeditions, organisations and institutes
+All collectors are held in the Agents table, along with expeditions, organisations and institutes.
+Where the specimen has been collected under the number series of a primary collector, then a Group Agent record should not be used and each individual should be entered as a separate collector in the Collection Object record.
+The first collector entered is treated as the primary collector.
+Expeditions are treated as Group Agent records in the Agents table.
+Expeditions are defined by a having a unique collection number series that doesn’t belong to a particular individual.
+They may have an expedition name or the name may be a list of the surnames of the collectors.
+All collectors that took part in an expedition should be added as participants to a Group Agent record.
+Account for day-to-day discrepancies by added abscences of particular individuals in the remarks field of the Group Agent record.
+For more information on this, please see the guidance on adding new agents.
    </td>
    <td>
    </td>